An American follows her Australian husband to the end of the Earth...also known as Perth. This is what your guidebooks won't or can't tell you.

 Come to think of it, Australian skies seem to be chock-a-block with space craft.
 NASA has tracking towers here.
 One lonely WA country post office wound up being a temporary communications central, at least for a short while, between space and ground control because technical failure elsewhere.
 Decades on, the now mini-museum wears its aeronautical heroism with great pride.
 Astronauts mention OZ in their transmissions.
 I suppose being the only large land mass south of the equator for about a kajillion miles is a helpful milepost.

 But stuff isn't just whizzing past, rockets are landing here- or at least bits of them.
 Russian space station Mir was a close miss in 2001.
 Skylab made a grand appearance in the small fishing village of Esperance in 1979.
 Big and little bits blazed a path into people's backyards, including part of Skylab's toilet.
 Proudly on display, the cosmic commode has added a tourism element to the area.
 Town council wasn't always pleased with the scrap.
 They sent a ticket to NASA fining them $400 for littering.
+It remains unpaid.

 No comments: